 We take a pause to contemplate the event-driven fun that lies ahead.

-[updated New CEO named] With sector veterans on its board and access to capital, this startup girds for raise.
+[updated name change] With sector veterans on its board and access to capital, this startup girds for raise.

 [updated] Board named.
 Nashville's role with a transformative Tech-standards player

 Kemp Dolliver says ties to developing nations' companies are important

 There are other shoes to drop at Care Technology, but today's is a good start

 Life sciences, healthcare services and technology and more could cluster in a redeveloping area of Metro Nashville

 MC2 is moving forward aggressively with planning and action to recruit jobs, spawn startups, build visitors and educate generations

 The Row's Galante eyes startups and Crom's at it again, as well as Ganier, Van Hoesen and others.

 12-year-old NTC's next CEO will face dozens of board members, including some new faces